pulp-platform/axi/doc/axi_demux.md

 ### Implementation

-`2 * 2^AxiLookBits` counters track the number of [in-flight](../doc#in-flight) transactions.
-That is, for each ID in the (potentially) reduced set of IDs of `AxiLookBits` bits, there is one counter for write transactions and one for read transactions.
+`2 * 2^LookBits` counters track the number of [in-flight](../doc#in-flight) transactions.
+That is, for each ID in the (potentially) reduced set of IDs of `LookBits` bits, there is one counter for write transactions and one for read transactions.
 Each counter can count up to (and including) `MaxTrans`, and there is a register that holds the index of the master port to which a counter is assigned.

 When the demultiplexer gets an AW or an AR, it indexes the counters with the AXI ID.
 If the indexed counter has a value greater than zero and its master port index register is not equal to the index to which the AW or AR is to be sent, a transaction with the same direction and ID is already in flight to another master port.
 The demultiplexer then stalls the AW or AR.
 In all other cases, the demultiplexer forwards the AW or AR, increments the value of the indexed counter, and sets the master port index of the counter.
 A counter is decremented upon a handshake a B respectively last R beat at a slave port.